23 Best Breeds of Rabbit Price in India

 Netherland Dwarf Rabbit

-While Netherland Dwarf rabbits can seem skittish at first, end even hesitant around loud noises, once they become comfortable in a new location, they quickly become part of the family.
+While Netherland Dwarf rabbits can seem skittish at first and even hesitant around loud noises, they quickly become part of the family once they become comfortable in a new location.

-These bunnies are actually quite active and their small frames are quite comical as they dart around a room.
+These bunnies are quite active, and their small frames are pretty comical as they dart around a room.

 Netherland Dwarf